Cycling74/min-devkit/ReadMe.md

 ## Structure

-There are two levels of material included in the Min-DevKit package.
-The outer level is a Max package folder named, appropriately, "min-devkit".
-The inner level is a folder called "min-api".
+There are two layers of material included in the Min-DevKit package.

-* `min-devkit` is an example package following current best-practices package creation.
+* `min-devkit` is an example package following current best-practices for package creation.
-* `min-api` is a folder containing all of the support files you will need to compile an external object written in modern C++.
+* `min-api` is a folder within the devkit containing all of the support files you will need to compile an external object written in modern C++.
 This folder you will include in your own package's source folder.

 ## Prerequisites